-- A student that has not submitted a gradable assignment in any class by the first day following the add/drop period will be withdrawn from the College. - A student that does not participate in an individual class for 14 consecutive calendar days (two (2) weeks) will be withdrawn from the class by the College.
+- A student that does not participate in an individual class for 14 consecutive calendar days (two (2) weeks) may be withdrawn from the class by the College.
 A withdrawal "W" grade will be given if withdrawal occurs on or prior to the last day to withdraw deadline.
-A withdrawal after the last day to withdraw will be assigned a withdrawal fail "WF" grade.

-• A student that is absent from all classes for 14 consecutive calendar days (two (2) weeks) will be withdrawn from the school and subject to the refund policies described below.
+A withdrawal after the last day to withdraw will be assigned a withdrawal fail "WF" grade. - A student that is absent from all classes for 14 consecutive calendar days (two (2) weeks) may be withdrawn from the school and subject to the refund policies described below.
 For each registered course, a withdrawal "W" grade will be given if withdrawal occurs on or prior to the last day to withdraw deadline.
 A withdrawal after the last day to withdraw will be assigned a withdrawal fail "WF" grade for each registered course.